prof3ssorSt3v3/mad9034/docs/modules/week13/UT-steps.md

     1. What issues did the participants have while interacting with the prototype(visual mockups)?
     2. Based on the issues, what changes did you have to make to your visual design & interactive prototype(visual mockups) to improve usability?
     3. How does your App meet the persona goals?

+## Logistics of Usability Testing

+**Before test**
+- Ensure your prototype supports your test plan & script
+    - Include sufficient screens/states in the interactive prototype (visual mockups)
+    - Ensure your script acknowledges gaps in functionality (404 coming soon)
+- Test material: Test plan, prototype, and test script & test notes
+- DO A PILOT TEST!!  (aim for approx 20 mins test e.g. with your classmate/test partner)

+**Test**
+- Decide if you want to take your own notes, or partner up with a classmate to take notes for each other.
+- Find a participant.
+- Run your test, while your note taker takes notes.
+- Try to limit it to about 20 mins.
+- When finished, take 5 mins to sync with your note taker (if you have one) or just jot down any additional notes
+- Repeat with the next participant!
+(Take turns if you have a partner)
+- Make sure you each perform your test on 3 participants

+**Best Practices**
+- Make sure your participant feels comfortable.
+- Silent pauses are ok.
+Focus on watching and listening.
+- Remain neutral.
+Do not show disappointment if tasks fail.
+- Avoid leading questions or comments.
+- If participant asks for help, start with “What do you think?”
+- Stick to the script!
+- Watch the clock!